icantrell/x4337_final_project/README.md

 1.(optional)to run the web crawler run<br>
 python web_crawler.py

-It only crawls english Wikipedia and it is single threaded.
+It only crawls english Wikipedia and it is single threaded and will collect webpages and store them in db/webpages.db.

 2.(optional)to process the collected data run<br>
 python lsi.py <number of principal components to create> 1 0 db/webpages.db english_words_20k.txt

+uses data from db/webpages.db and dictionary from english_words_20k.txt

 3.to run LSI search engine run<br>
 python lsi.py <number of principal components to use> 0 0